-There are several factors behind the recent increase in industrial accidents: greater volume of construction work and freight transport due to reconstruction demand and the associated higher industrial activity since the Great East Japan Earthquake; safety and health management systems deteriorating as organizations struggle with the difficult business climate; problems with handing down safety and health know-how as baby boomers continue to retire; and growing risks associated with an aging workforce and the low sensitivity to danger of younger workers.
-What is more, new problems to be solved are appearing one after the other, including an increasing number of workers with mental health problems due to work stress and health impairment due to chemicals.
+There are several factors behind: a greater volume of construction work and freight transport due to a reconstruction demand and an associated higher industrial activity since the Great East Japan Earthquake; safety and health management systems weakening as organizations struggle with a difficult business climate; ceases of handing down safety and health know-how as baby boomers continue to retire from their sites; and growing risks associated with an aging workforce and an inferior sensitivity to danger of younger workers.
+Recently, raising standard of safety and health activities at small and medium-sized enterprises/workplaces (SMEs) is growing a critical issue, although its accident rate is so high.
+In addition, how to activate those activities at workplaces in the tertiary sector, such as retailing, social welfare facilities, and restaurant business is a further concern.